aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 </details>

-8. Once the CloudFormation deployment is complete, review the [S3 Batch Operations jobs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/batch-ops-managing-jobs.html) and their manifests using the Amazon S3 Console.
+1. Once the CloudFormation deployment is complete, review the [S3 Batch Operations jobs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/batch-ops-managing-jobs.html) and their manifests using the Amazon S3 Console.

-9. If you are working in a production account, review the section on [AWS Lambda concurrency reservations](#aws-lambda-concurrency-reservations) and make any necessary changes.
+2. If you are working in a production account, review the section on [AWS Lambda concurrency reservations](#aws-lambda-concurrency-reservations) and make any necessary changes.

-10. If using KMS encryption, ensure the roles created by this tool have the necessary permissions before running the jobs (see [KMS permissions](#kms-permissions)).
+3. If using KMS encryption, ensure the roles created by this tool have the necessary permissions before running the jobs (see [KMS permissions](#kms-permissions)).

 **CAUTION: [S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) must be enabled when the Batch Operations Jobs are run.
-The tool will check that versioning is enabled on your bucket during deployment, but data loss can occur if it is suspended prior to the jobs being run.**
+The tool will check that versioning is enabled on your bucket during deployment, but data loss can occur if versioning is suspended prior to the jobs being run.**

-11. When you are ready, **run the desired S3 Batch Operations jobs.**
+4. When you are ready, **run the desired S3 Batch Operations job(s).**

 > There may be object versions that need to be copied to complete the recovery, but are in an asynchronous [S3 storage class](https://aws.amazon.com/s3/storage-classes/) (i.e. Glacier Flexible Retrieval or Glacier Deep Archive).
 This tool will not retrieve and copy these, but will output their details in a CSV manifest `scenario3a.csv`, in the S3 path referenced in the `Manifests` output, that can be used with the solution [**Guidance for Automated Restore and Copy for Amazon S3 Glacier Objects**](https://github.com/aws-solutions-library-samples/guidance-for-automated-restore-and-copy-for-amazon-s3-glacier-objects).